Workers injured in Kuwait refinery fire, output unaffected | Headlines

 A fire at Kuwait's Mina al-Ahmadi oil refinery on Monday injured several workers but operations were unaffected, Kuwait National Petroleum Company (KNPC) said.

-The atmospheric residue desulphurisation (ARDS) unit where the fire broke out has been isolated and firefighting efforts are continuing, the state refiner said.
+The atmospheric residue desulphurization (ARDS) unit where the fire broke out was isolated and the fire has been fully brought under control, the state refiner said.
 A number of workers employed by a contractor suffered minor injuries and smoke inhalation, KNPC said.
-Some were treated on site while others were taken to hospital and are in stable condition, it said.
+Some were treated on-site while others were taken to hospital and are in stable condition, it said.

-The situation should return to normal in a few hours, Abdulaziz Al-Duaij, KNPC's deputy chief executive for support services, told state TV.
-"The refinery operations and export operations were not affected and there has been no impact to local marketing operations and supplies to the electricity and water ministry," KNPC said on its Twitter account.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)